 A concise illustrated history of 1960s makeup for women and the key styles that were popular in the swinging sixties.

 The early 1960’s makeup look was all about elegant eyes, pale pink hues and loads of powder.
 By the mid 1960’s, this evolved in to a simpler girlish style, typified by the likes of British models like Twiggy and Jean Shrimpton.

 Two defining images – early classic 1960s and late ‘London’ Look

-The cat eye look for eyes of the 1950s disappeared and emphasis went back to lashes.
-Now with false eyelashes taking on a whole new popularity.
-The 1960s was the first ‘retro’ decade with styles in clothes, makeup and hair hearkening back to the 1920’s.
+The 1960’s was the first ‘retro’ decade with styles in clothes, makeup and hair hearkening back to the 1920’s.
 However with a more waif like appearance.
-Lips were pale to help emphasize eyes and legs were finally revealed in all their glory via the miniskirt shock wave.
+Lips were pale to help emphasize eyes.
+Legs were finally revealed in all their glory via the miniskirt fad.

 - Eyes – eyeliner was the most important makeup tool.
 Instead of cats eye effect, liner was doubled up at the end of the lid.White eyeliner drawn down over upper lid to inner corner of eye.

 - Eye shadow – the popular palette was blue,grey and white.

 - Eyelashes – placed on both top and bottom for a real retro ‘flapper’ effect.

 - Powder – Lots of powder in the early 1960s to just a dab of translucent by the end of the decade.